 First things first, however.
 Let’s summarize the five main factors you should consider before spending one penny on your tea garden.

 Think before you plant:

 - Test your garden soil.
 Tea is adaptable to different soil types but it needs nutrition and trace minerals.
-Soil analysis will identify troublesome aspects that need attention prior to planting.
+A soil analysis will identify troublesome aspects that need attention prior to planting.
 Find a reliable soil laboratory and learn how to apply their recommendations for amending the soil.

 - Water and drainage.
 A minimum annual amount of rainfall for tea is about 50 inches if supplemented with irrigation.
 Correct problems of standing water and poor sub-soil drainage before you start your tea garden.

 - Sun.
-Tea needs sunlight to thrive but also benefits from afternoon shade.
-Remove or plant shade trees so that tea is partially shaded during the later half of the day.
+Tea needs sunlight to thrive but also benefits from dappled afternoon shade.
+Can you incorporate existing trees or install new ones so that your tea garden is partially shaded during the latter half of the day?

 That’s it.
 Now do some thinking and figuring and decide if a tea garden is worth the time and expense.
 The process has been challenging for me but that’s because I didn’t have the benefit of what I told you here today.
 If you are serious about becoming a tea grower, and you meet these basic criteria, then you will succeed!